mftcodes/CPU-Temps/README.md

 # CPU-Temps
-By the second temp monitoring.
+By the second cpu temp monitoring.
 Used in my RaspberryPis.